NoSpacesFlies/Botnet/README.md

 ![Img](image.webp?raw=true "Screenshot")
+Note: The cross compilers in script are not reliable and for ubuntu only
+Note: Someone should do a pull request to add better compiler
 # What is new?
 (2025-4-23 | 23 april 2025)
 - Fixed segmentation error in command
 - Fixed command crashing on no arguments
 - Fixed terminal cursor for putty users when there are 2 sessions
-- Fixed memory allocation in bot, optimising it
+- Fixed memory allocation in bot, optimising it (todo add slowmode opt)
 - Fixed udpraw and syn raw methods
 - Optimised command processor using Github Copilot AI (Structure)
 - Added Raknet method (Raknet Unconnected ping flood)